Spades Rules

 Strategies and tips for Spades

-- Support your partner’s Nil bid when possible
+- Support your partner’s Nil bid by taking control of dangerous tricks when needed

 Common Spades variations